 At six in the morning, the POWs had reveille and “bongo,” or count, at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.

 After arriving at the airfield, the POWs were counted again.
 They went to a tool shed and received their tools; once again they were counted.
 At the end of the workday, the POWs were counted again.
-When they arrived back at the school, they were counted final time.
-Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
-They were fed dinner, another meal of fish and rice and than counted one final time before the lights were turned out at 9:00 P.M.
+When they arrived back at the school, they were counted one final time.
+Then, they would rush to the showers, since there were only six showers and toilets for over 500 POWs.
+They were fed dinner, another meal of fish and rice, and then counted one final time before the lights were turned out at 9:00 P.M.

 The second commanding officer of the detail was known as “the Wolf.”
 He was a civilian who wore a Japanese Naval Uniform.
 Each morning, he would come to the POW barracks and select those POWs who looked the sickest and made them line up.
 The men were made to put one leg on each side of a trench and then do 50 push-ups.
 If a man’s arms gave out and he touched the ground, he was beaten with pick handles.